The Federalists and Anti-Federalists, the First Political Factions of the United States

 Understanding the Differences Between the Federalists and Anti-Federalists

-Both of America’s founding factions (the Federalists a party founded by Alexander Hamilton in 1787-1792, the Anti-Federalists a movement that essentially went on to become Thomas Jefferson’s Democratic-Republicans) can be understood by reading their respective Federalist and Anti-Federalist papers, where the Federalists Papers support a strong central government and the anti-Federalist Papers support a looser union of confederate states.
+Both of America’s founding factions (the Federalists a party founded by Alexander Hamilton in 1787-1792 that essentially went on to become Whigs and then Republicans, the Anti-Federalists movement that essentially went on to become Thomas Jefferson’s Democratic-Republicans and the Democrats).
+These factions can be understood by reading their respective Federalist and Anti-Federalist papers, where the Federalists Papers support a strong central government and the anti-Federalist Papers support a looser union of confederate states.
 Likewise, they can be understood by examining America’s founders, the politics of post-Revolution America, and the first few elections.

 “Men by their constitutions are naturally divided into two parties: 1.
 Those who fear and distrust the people, and wish to draw all powers from them into the hands of the higher classes.
 2. Those who identify themselves with the people, have confidence in them, cherish and consider them as the most honest and safe, although not the most wise depositary of the public interests.